• About

 Reading Time: 3min read

 New Brunswick Premier Blaine Higgs.
-Photo from GNB.
+Photo: GNB

 A Vitalité Health Network whistleblower has told The Guardian that previously healthy young adults suspected of having the mystery neurological illness are experiencing rapidly deteriorating health and that the number of cases are growing.